quantify-os/quantify-scheduler/docs/tutorials/qblox/Cluster.md

 Notice the {code}`"quantify_scheduler.backends.qblox_backend.hardware_compile"` backend is used.
 In the example, we notice that the cluster is specified using an instrument with {code}`"instrument_type": "Cluster"`.
 In the backend, the cluster instrument functions as a collection of modules.
 The modules themselves can be configured with {code}`portclock_configs`.

 Also notice, that not only a cluster, but a local oscillator can also be configured with Qblox.
-Currently the only instrument types that can be at the top level are the
+Currently the only instrument types that can be at the top level are:
 - {code}`"Cluster"`
 - {code}`"LocalOscillator"`
-- {ref}`pulsars <sec-qblox-pulsar>`.
+- {ref}`pulsars <sec-qblox-pulsar>`

 ## Cluster configuration